Thankyou and goodbye! 11/05/2021)

 - Pfizer/BioNTech COVID-19 vaccine (currently in use)

 The Pfizer vaccine received regulatory approval on 2nd December 2020 and the AstraZeneca vaccine on 30th December 2020.
-Vaccination using to Pfizer vaccine began 7th December; if you were vaccinated early you therefore probably had the Pfizer BioNTech vaccine, the Oxford Zeneca vaccine has come into use somewhat later.
-The Moderna vaccine was approved on 8th January 2021 but will most likely not be available until April 2021 because of manufacturing issues.
-Interestingly there is a fourth vaccine (the Janssen vaccine by Johnson & Johnson) which may be approved in the near future and could be in use later in the summer; the vaccine uses a similar technology to the Oxford Astrazeneca one but needs only a single injection.
+Vaccination using to Pfizer vaccine began 7th December; if you were vaccinated early you therefore probably had the Pfizer BioNTech vaccine, the Oxford Zeneca vaccine came into use a little later.
+The Moderna vaccine was approved on 8th January 2021 and has been available from 7th April 2021.
+The Janssen vaccine by Johnson & Johnson which uses a similar technology to the Oxford Astrazeneca one but needs only a single injection and the Novavax vaccines are expected to be approved shortly and so could be in use later in the summer.

 If you have been vaccinated you may be concerned about when you will get a second dose as the government extended the time for the second dose from 3 weeks to 12 to enable more people to have their first dose and gain some protection.
 It is important to realise that the vaccine manufacturers base their advice for vaccination timing based on their phase 3 trials and the subsequent approval by the MHRA, this begs the question of course of why a particular spacing between vaccinations was chosen for the trials.
 This may be just because this was an interval used in other vaccines which has been shown to be OK, there just has not been enough time to evaluate the vaccines with different timings between doses.
 You should not be concerned about changes to the vaccination timings, the general expert opinion now seems to be that 12 weeks is perfectly OK for dose timings and that there is even some reason to believe that it is better than the 3 weeks originally planned.
 Interestingly there is some thought that having a second dose using a different vaccine may be useful as different vaccines target different sites on the virus so using two different ones may give the virus more difficulty in developing resistance.
 There simply has not been enough time yet to evaluate these alternatives as the time cycle for vaccine development has been compressed from maybe 10 years to 1.
 My guess is that if we need a booster vaccination in the autumn it may be by with a modified existing vaccine or even a mixture of two or more of the existing vaccines.